 Measuring Cups and Spoons

 A certain dish that you will eat at a particular eatery will taste the same throughout the year.
 This, however, does not happen when you cook the recipe in your home kitchen.
 That is because even when you follow the recipe perfectly, the measurements and proportions are not standardized.
 Suppose that a recipe requires you to require a cup of flour.
 One day you will use a teacup from one set to measure the quantity while on another day you might use another teacup to measure the ingredients.
 The height and width of teacups vary which will impact your proportions.
-Invest in a set of measuring cups and spoons so that you have a standardized measure of cups and spoons every time you cook.
+Invest in a set of measuring cups and spoons so that you have a standardized measure from tbsp to cup every time you cook.

 One of the most frustrating parts of cooking meat is to figuring out when you have your meat the way you want.
 Imagine the disappointment when you find out that your steak is either overcooked or undercooked just when you have served it.
 A meat thermometer is a lifesaver in such a situation.
 A meat thermometer will tell you the precise and accurate status of your meat during the cooking process.